How is acute myeloid leukemia diagnosed?

 Fluorescent in situ hybridization (FISH)

 This is similar to cytogenetic testing.
-It uses special fluorescent dyes that only attach to specific parts of particular chromosomes.
+It uses special fluorescent dyes that only attach to specific genes or parts of particular chromosomes.
 FISH can find the chromosome changes (such as translocations) that are visible under a microscope in standard cytogenetic tests, as well as some changes too small to be seen with usual cytogenetic testing.

 Polymerase chain reaction (PCR)